Holes in your Head|

 We've all heard doctors warn that fits of anger may cause high blood-pressure or even lead to coronary heart disease and heart attacks.

 But, new research shockingly reveals that unforgiving, resentful, pessimistic or negative thoughts cause the "memory trees" in a brain's dendrites to become sparse and thorny.
-They no longer look like healthy, abundant "branches" sometimes referred to as "magic trees" by neurologists and brain researchers.
+They no longer look like healthy, abundant "branches" referred to as "magic trees" by neurologists and brain researchers.

 Anger Makes Abscesses in Brain